kamathe/kamathe.github.io/posts/radare2.md

 ## Moving between various views
 ## radare2 configuration
 ## Find out various functions within the binary

+`afl`       - List all functions
+`afll`      - Additional details about the functions

 ## Find out the `Imports` functions
 ## Find out the `Exports` functions
 ## List various `Strings` present in the binary